 We get so caught up focusing on the parts of our shape that we’re unhappy with, that we often look at our shape in sections rather than as a whole.
 Because of this, many women have a biased, or unkind opinion of their shape...and this can lead to you thinking you're one shape when in fact you’re another!
 If this sounds like you.
 Try to look at your shape with a fresh pair of eyes.

 The 4 primary body-type categories are a great way to kick start a better understanding of your shape, but it’s important to note that they’re really quite elementary.
 And while some women do align perfectly with one of them, the truth is that most women find that their shape overlaps with a second body-type.
-This means that their TRUE body-type is a combination of two.

 As I mentioned in number 1, we get so caught up focusing on the parts of our shape that we’re unhappy with, and this means we’re unaware of our assets!
 Think back to the compliments that others have given you about your shape, and think about what you like about your shape.
 List a couple of assets and then scroll on down!

 For more tips on getting a better understanding of your shape, read this post.

 There are 4 general body-type categories:

 Scroll down to learn about their common frustrations and characteristics, and when you come across one that you identify with the most, pop on over to it's Pinterest board for some outfit ideas!

 also known as inverted triangle, lolly pop and spoon